UTBM-AGH-courses/agh-rsap/README.md

 # RSAp

-A mobile app using asymmetric encryption to encrypt/decrypt and sign message (via input or text file) using the flutter framework
+A mobile app using asymmetric encryption to encrypt/decrypt and sign message (via user input or text file) using the flutter framework

-## Generate the keys
+## Main goal of the application

+When `Alice` sends a message to Bob, she uses the public key to encrypt her message and send the cypher to Bob.
+Then `Bob` uses his private key to decrypt it and get the full message.

+## RSA - Key generation

 The RSA (Rivest–Shamir–Adleman) uses a pair of 2 separates keys :
-* The **private** key is keep by the person (Bob) who generated the pair
+* The **private** key is keep by the person `Bob` who generated the pair
-* The **public** key is gave to the people who want to communicate with him (Alice)
+* The **public** key is gave to the people who want to communicate with him `Alice`

 To get those two keys, this algorithm is used :
 1. Choose 2 distinct prime number `p` and `q`